robert17/iotf-rtd/docs/libraries/mBed_C++.rst

 mBed C++ Client Library (Update In Progress)
 =============================================

-The `mBed C++ client library <https://developer.mbed.org/teams/IBM_IoT/code/IBMIoTF/>`_ can be used to simplify the interaction with the IBM Internet of Things Foundation and enable `mBed devices <https://www.mbed.com/en/>`__ like `LPC1768 <https://developer.mbed.org/platforms/mbed-LPC1768/>`__, `FRDM-K64F <https://developer.mbed.org/platforms/FRDM-K64F/>`__ and etc.. to communicate with the IBM IoT Foundation Cloud service using the MQTT protocol.
+The `mBed C++ client library <https://developer.mbed.org/teams/IBM_IoT/code/IBMIoTF/>`_ can be used to connect `mBed devices <https://www.mbed.com/en/>`__ like `LPC1768 <https://developer.mbed.org/platforms/mbed-LPC1768/>`__, `FRDM-K64F <https://developer.mbed.org/platforms/FRDM-K64F/>`__ and etc.. to IBM Internet of Things Foundation Cloud service with ease.
 Although the library uses C++, it still avoids dynamic memory allocations and use of STL functions as the mBed devices sometimes have idiosyncratic memory models which make porting difficult.
 In any case, the library allows one to make memory use as predictable as possible.

 Dependencies
 ------------

 - `Eclipse Paho MQTT library <https://developer.mbed.org/teams/mqtt/code/MQTT/>`__ - provides an MQTT C client library, check `here <http://www.eclipse.org/paho/clients/c/embedded/>`__ for more information.
-- `EthernetInterface library <https://developer.mbed.org/users/mbed_official/code/EthernetInterface/>`__ - A mBed IP library over Ethernet
+- `EthernetInterface library <https://developer.mbed.org/users/mbed_official/code/EthernetInterface/>`__ - A mBed IP library over Ethernet.

 How to use the library
 -------------------------------------------------------------------------------